CleanCut/rusty_engine/README.md

 [Questions], [bug reports], and contributions are most welcome!

-If you would like to support this project, please [sponsor] me. 💖
+If you would like to support this project, please star this repository and [sponsor](https://github.com/sponsors/CleanCut) me. 💖

 ## Features